Math 7 Syllabus

 Grading System, Homework Policy, and Class Expectations: Weighted grade system with tests accounting for 60%, quizzes 30% (may include graded classwork), and homework 10%.

 Homework will be assigned a minimum of Monday through Thursday, and will be checked at the beginning of class.
 To receive full credit for an assignment ALL PROBLEMS must be attempted with the process shown.
-Late homework will result in a reduction of the weekly homework grade.
-Homework will typically not be graded for accuracy but rather for completion and effort shown.
+Late homework will result in a reduction of the homework grade.
+Homework may be graded, therefore, accuracy, completion and effort are important for every assignment.
 Class participation and active questioning for clarification play a vital role in your success in this class.
 Students are encouraged to seek additional support during Guided Study period or before school.

 EXTRA CREDIT: There will be one extra credit opportunity per 9-weeks.
 The topic and due date will be announced at the beginning of each term.
 The extra credit can be used to replace one low quiz grade.